harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/AWS/AWS-recommendations.md

 ### Recommendation: delete-underutilized-redshift-cluster

-**Description:** Delete redshift cluster where CPU Utilization is less than 5% for last 7 days
+**Description:** Delete any Amazon Redshift cluster where CPU Utilization has been less than 5% for the last 7 days

 **Policy Used:**